Harighs/Integration-of-Filament-Width-Sensor-to-3D-Printer/README.md

 For Merlin Additional documentation can be found in [our wiki](https://github.com/MarlinFirmware/Marlin/wiki/Main-Page).

+## About
+Marling is a base source code for opeating 3d printers from start to ending procedures which consist of:
+- Controlling the motion mechanism
+- Controlling the Temperatures of Nozzle by PID
+- Controlling of Dual materials suppport printings
+- Controlling of end mechanism and timing calculation

+Now for the huge plan to integrate a custom sensor to exhance the capability of the printer to give good output we had chosen the variable feed by measuring the output for an FDM Printer.

 ## Release Branch

 The Release branch contains the latest tagged version of Marlin (currently 1.0.2-2 – October 2016).
 It also includes a version 1.0.1 (December 2014).
 Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.